scrabbletank/farhome-rules/rulesdoc.md

 #### Conjuration
 *6th Level*
 - **Casting Time:** 10 minutes
-- **Range:** Touch
+- **Range:** touch
 - **Duration:** 1 day

 You conjure or reshape material into a form of your choosing.
 The material can be made of organic or inorganic material, such as leather, food, stone, or iron as long as you have seen the material before.
 Conjuring precious metals and materials, such as gemstones, gold, or diamonds will be brittle, crumbling after 10 minutes.
-The object cannot be magical in nature, such as a magic sword, potion, or scroll, and must be simple, no more complex than a crossbow.
+The object cannot be magical in nature, such as a magic sword, potion, or scroll and must be simple, no more complex than a crossbow.
 For example, you may be able to conjure a door with hinges, a cart with wheels, or a chest but would not be able conjure a clock.

 On casting the spell make a spellcasting roll against 3 bad dice, on success you conjure an object or objects up to 4 tiles in size, or 1/4th that size when conjuring items made of stone or metal.